tonic-team/synchronisation_scripts/README.md

 ### Installation

 For the python scripts to work, python 3 and datalad should be installed.
-Please refer to the [datalad handbook](http://handbook.datalad.org/en/latest/index.html#) for the installation of both (datalad requires python3).
+Please refer to the [datalad handbook](http://handbook.datalad.org/en/latest/index.html#) for the installation of both (datalad requires python3), as well as ssh connections.

+*The \`set a ssh connection\` step may be a bit complicated, please refer also to the [datalad handbook](http://handbook.datalad.org/en/latest/index.html#).* My advice is to use [Rstudio to set your ssh key](https://happygitwithr.com/ssh-keys.html), it is much faster than going through the command line interface.

-You should also first get the repository using `datalad get <ssh address of the repo>` (this will run in the command line on windows and the terminal on UNIX machines).
+You should also first get the repository using `datalad clone <ssh address of the repo>` (this will run in the command line on windows and the terminal on UNIX machines).
-For this to work, one needs to set a ssh connection.
+For this to work, one needs a working ssh connection.

-*The \`set a ssh connection\` step may be a bit complicated, please refer also to the [datalad handbook](http://handbook.datalad.org/en/latest/index.html#).*

 On unix machines, the bash script should be made executable.

 -    Open the terminal in the folder where the script is (right click the folder, alternatively, open a terminal, type `cd` and then drag and drop the folder in the terminal).
 -   run `chmod +x sync_unix`

+### Troubleshoot

+-OSX
+  - one needs to install datalad via homebrew **and** via pip3
+- Windows
+  - It may be tricky to install everything on Windows.
+Especially ssh keys do not work the same.
+If you can reinstall everything fresh when you encounter an issue with the installation.

 # GIN-CLI scripts

 ## Overview